AndrewMathas/aTableau/README.rst

 |LPPL|

 ========
-ATableau
+aTableau
 ========

 *This version of the code is already quite powerful, but it is still in the proof-of-concept phase.
-There are still many bugs, and features still to be yet implemented.
-Everything is subject to change.*
+There are bugs and there is very little documentation.
+Several planned features have not been implemented.
+Everything is subject to change.
+Comments and suggestions are welcome.*

 LaTeX macros for symmetric group combinatorics: Young diagrams, tabloids, tableaux, abacuses, ...